blbadger/blbadger.github.io/logistic-map.md

 ### The relationship between chaotic systems and fractals

-This information may be compiled in what is called an orbit map, which displays the stable points at each value of $r$.
+Information from iterating (1) at different values of $r$ may be compiled in what is called an orbit map, which displays the stable points at each value of $r$.
 These may also be though of as the roots of the equation with specific $r$ values.

 To do this, let's have the output of the logistic equation on the y-axis and the possible values of $r$ on the x-axis, incremented in small units.
 ```python